hpssjellis/hpssjellis/README.md

 ## Other

 I get migraines but am wading through the Snake Oil and will eventually be able to reduce it from about 1 every 3 weeks, to a much lower number.
+Getting used to multiple migraines the first week of school.
+My migraine repositiroy is [pre-migraine](https://github.com/hpssjellis/pre-migraine)

-My arms both dislocate, but I find the less I play rugby or Kayak the less it is a problem.
+Both my arms dislocate, but I find that the less I play: rugby, kayak, rockclimb, volleyball, pillow fight the less it is a problem.

 ###### By Jeremy Ellis.
 Use at your own risk!